softservesoftware/1115-hub/support/infrastructure/containers/README.md

 5. **Build and Run**: Execute `docker-compose --env-file .env.local up --build` to build the images and start the containers.
-6. **Testing** (use any SFTP client): After docker compose starts, run `scp -P 2222 fixtures-sftp-simulator/* qe1@localhost:/ingress`.
+6. **Testing** (use any SFTP client): After docker compose starts, run `scp fixtures-sftp-simulator/* qe1@localhost:/ingress`.
 You can then view logs in the container at `/var/log/qe1.log`.
-You can also open an SFTP connection with the container using either `sftp -P 2222 qe1@localhost:/` or your SFTP viewer of choice just ensure it is configured to open the connection on port 2222.
+You can also open an SFTP connection with the container using either `sftp qe1@localhost:/` or your SFTP viewer of choice just ensure it is configured to open the connection on port 2222.